The-Sycorax/DenaroWalletClient/README.md

 *Note: `decryptwallet` will not work if a wallet is unencrypted.*
 - `-wallet`: Specify the wallet filename (Required).
 - `-2fa-code`: Two-Factor Authentication code for 2FA enabled wallets (Generated from an authenticator app).
+- `-password`: The password used for encryption of the specified wallet (Required).
+- `-filter`: Filter wallet entries by address and/or field.
+Add a hyphen (-) to the beginning of an address to exclude it.
+The format is:`-filter="address={ADDRESS_1, ADDRESS_2, ADDRESS_3, ...},field={id,mnemonic,private_key,public_key,address}"`.The entire filter string must be enclosed in quotation marks and parameters must be enclosed in curly braces `{}`
 - `-pretty`: Print formatted JSON output for better readability.
-- `-password`: The password used for encryption of the specified wallet (Required).
-- `-filter`: Filter wallet entries by address and/or field using the `-filter` argument.
-The format is `"address={ADDRESS},field={id,mnemonic,private_key,public_key,address}"`.

 #### `decryptwallet filter`
-`decryptwallet filter` is basically the same as `decryptwallet -filter` but `-address` and `-field` are two separate arguments.
+`decryptwallet filter` is basically the same as `decryptwallet -filter` but in this case `-address` and `-field` are two separate arguments.

 *Note: This is a positional argument and should come directly after the other options for `decryptwallet`.
 Think of it as a sub-group of `decryptwallet` but with it's own separate options.*
+- `-address`: One or more addresses to filter by.
+Add a hyphen (-) to the beginning of an address to exclude it.
+The format is: `filter address=ADDRESS_1, ADDRESS_2, ADDRESS_3,...`
-- `-address`: Address to filter entry by.
+- `-field`: One or more fields to filter by.
+The format is: `filter field=id,mnemonic,private_key,public_key,address`.
-- `-field`: Field(s) to filter by.
-Provide one or more of the following, separated by commas: id, mnemonic, private_key, public_key, address.
-- `-pretty`: Print formatted JSON output for better readability (Not required if already used).
+- `-pretty`: Print formatted JSON output for better readability.

 ------------
 ## Usage Examples:
 ### Generating New Wallets:
 *Note: The wallet filename does not require a .json extension to be added as it is entirely optional.
 The script will add the extension to the filename by default if not present.*

 *If the wallet specified already exists the user will be prompted with a standard warning and asked if they want to backup the existing wallet.
-The user will be prompted with an additional warning and asked to confirm the overwrite of the existing wallet if they choose not to back it up.
-A password will be required if the existing wallet is encrypted.
+If the user chooses not to back up an existing wallet, then they will be prompted with an additional warning and asked to confirm the overwrite of the existing wallet.
+A password will be required to overwrite an existing wallet if it is encrypted.
 The user can choose to bypass one or more of these prompts with the use of `-backup`, `-disable-overwrite-warning`, or `-overwrite-password` (Refer to Usage section for details).*

 #### Examples:
 - Generates an un-encrypted, non-deterministic wallet